spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks.md

 <!-- - A Virtual Private Cloud (VPC) with at least two subnets in different Availability Zones (AZs).
 Palette requires two AZs within the VPC that you specify when creating the EKS cluster. -->

 - An infrastructure cluster profile for AWS EKS.
+When you create the profile, ensure you choose Managed Kubernetes **EKS** as the cloud type.
 Review [Create an Infrastructure Profile](../../../profiles/cluster-profiles/create-cluster-profiles/create-infrastructure-profile.md) for guidance.

-- An [EC2 key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) for the target region that provides a secure connection to your EC2 instances.
+- An EC2 key pair for the target region that provides a secure connection to your EC2 instances.
+To learn how to create a key pair, refer to the [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) resource.

 - kubelogin installed.
 This is a kubectl plugin for Kubernetes OIDC authentication, also known as `kubectl oidc-login`.